 - Cleaning any included utensils in warm soapy water

-As you can see, cleaning your rice cooker can be fast and simple.
-Unfortunately, most people tend to put off thoroughly cleaning their rice cooker until they notice that it’s not performing like it used to.
+While cleaning your rice cooker can be fast and simple, most people tend to put off thoroughly cleaning their rice cooker until they notice that it’s not performing like it used to.
 Keep on reading to learn why you need to clean your rice cooker after each use and how to clean it correctly to keep it running smoothly.

 Before you dive in and start cleaning your rice cooker, we recommend reading the included user’s manual.
 The following safety precautions will ensure that you clean your rice cooker correctly, without damaging the electrical components.
 The first rule of cleaning any type of appliance is to avoid exposing the electrical components to water.

 A rice cooker’s base plugs into an electrical outlet, so it should be kept dry and should never be submerged in water.
-You will also want to avoid getting the internal hot plate inside the base wet.
+Make sure you also avoid getting the internal hot plate inside the base wet.

 To get started, take the lid off and take a look at the hotplate inside.
 Never attempt to clean the hotplate portion of the rice cooker until it has had time to cool off.
 We recommend unplugging the appliance and waiting twenty to thirty minutes before cleaning.